jzstraley/docsref/docs/resources/dotphrases.md

   - In the menu bar, find the "Auto Text Copy Utility"
   - Search "Straley, James" on the left hand side
   - Copy the following dotphrases but rename them with your own initials
     - Ex.
-For Dr. Alex Ball, he could name them any one of the following ways:
+For Dr. Ball, he could name them any one of the following ways:
       - .abappointment
       - ..abappointment